Chirojeugd-Vlaanderen/winbooksexport/README.md

 We use it with CiviCRM 4.7.
 It probably works with 4.6.x, but you will have to to try (and change the CiviCRM version number in [info.xml](info.xml)).

 **Disclaimer:** This extension is crappy as well. :-) It is not production ready.
-It is probably broken, but it for us at the moment.
+It is probably broken, but it works for us at the moment.
 More or less. ;-)
 You'll probably have to adapt it for your own organisation, or even better: make it configurable.
 (I will happily accept pull requests.)